TRINITY COUNTY LOCAL PROGRAMS

 The backbone of our prescribed fire program is the inclusive learning environment created through our cooperative burning.
 We host hands-on trainings and cooperative burns to deepen our understanding of land management with the use of long-term prescribed fire application.
 All of our work happens in and around our highest value resources and assets: our communities.

-The Watershed Center leads the Trinity Integrated Fire Management Partnership (TIFMP), a cooperative and cross-boundary, multi-partner effort to reduce hazardous fuels and improve forest health and wildlife habitat by building the local capacity to plan and implement cooperative prescribed burning throughout Trinity County, California.
+The Watershed Center leads the Trinity Integrated Fire Management Partnership (TIFMP), a cooperative and cross-boundary, multi-partner effort to reduce hazardous fuels and improve forest health and wildlife habitat by building the local capacity to plan and implement cooperative beneficial fire throughout Trinity County, California.
 Our partners include Trinity County Resource Conservation District, Hayfork Fire Department, Hyampom Fire Department, Natural Resource Conservation Service, Shasta-Trinity National Forest, CAL FIRE, and volunteers from the community.

 We also support the development of local Prescribed Burn Associations (PBAs) - community members helping each other manage the land with fire.
 We provide support for these PBAs with training and mentorship.